 - Survey costs – Estimate paying up to Le1,500 per town lot.
 A surveyor will measure the land and produce a survey plan which is a crucial part of the Conveyance.

 - Real estate agents’ fees – If you have used a real estate agent to help you market or source the property, estimate paying up to the equivalent of 10% of the purchase price.

-- Capital Gains Tax – Rate is currently 30% of the gain made on sales less allowable deductions.
-This is the liability of the vendor but it is not unusual for the vendor to negotiate payment of this tax by the purchaser.
+- Capital Gains Tax (CGT) – CGT is calculated at 30% of the gain made from the sale minus allowable deductions.
+In practice, estimate paying up to 10% of the purchase price.
+CGT is the legal responsibility of the vendor but it is not unusual for the vendor to negotiate payment of this tax by the purchaser.

 - Stamp Duty – 0.1% of the purchase price

 - Registration of Conveyance – Le250.00